-On behalf of the Board of Directors, I am pleased to introduce this report on the Center for Strategic and Budgetary Assessments (CSBA) work in 2022 and its future plans.
-Over the past year, CSBA continued to pursue its founding mission to explore security issues and emerging geopolitical trends, with a focus on strategy, defense capabilities, and investment priorities.
-CSBA's researchers have provided U.S. and allied policymakers with in-depth analysis and actionable insights to help them understand and operate in a changing geostrategic environment.
-CSBA's leadership and staff continue to provide service to the nation through participation in advisory boards and Congressionallymandated commissions and Congressional testimony.
-In 2022, the CSBA team continued to deliver fresh insights in all its areas of focus, holding workshops and seminar series to gain insight into a diverse range of issues, publishing in-depth studies, and developing new tools to assess defense spending.
+On behalf of the Board of Directors, I am pleased to introduce this report on the Center for Strategic and Budgetary Assessments (CSBA), its work in 2023, and its future plans.
+Over the past year, CSBA has continued to provide independent, objective research on national security issues, with a focus on policy and strategy, capabilities and concepts, and budgets and resources.
+CSBA's research has provided senior leaders in the United States and allied nations in-depth analysis and actionable insights to help them navigate an increasingly challenging geostrategic environment.
+In addition, CSBA's leaders and staff continue to serve the nation through their participation in Congressionallymandated commissions and advisory boards, testimony before Congress, and efforts to educate the next generation of national security leaders.

-2022 saw the world reminded starkly of the need for rigorous analysis of defense and security issues and clear-eyed preparation to deter future conflicts.
-CSBA's first publication of the year, Deterrence and Defense in the Baltic Region, was a timely exploration of the defense needs of NATO and the Baltic states in the context of Russia's invasion of Ukraine.
-Presentation of the report saw the welcome return of in-person discussions, augmented by the streaming and videoconferencing that have allowed us to remain connected and reach new audiences over the past several years.
-The year continued with a steady stream of reports on a variety of defense and security-related topics, as well as workshops and discussions with policymakers and other experts to explore and contextualize emerging issues.
-Reflecting the reality of the current great power competition and the need to address the full set of challenges it presents, CSBA's work in 2022 dealt with issues ranging from Chinese military modernization to post-INF missile strategy and the U.S. defense budget.
-CSBA continued its well-received educational programs engaging congressional staff and defense journalists, providing them the opportunity to learn from experts and deepen their understanding of technical and policy issues.
+The events of 2023 served as a stark reminder of the need for rigorous analysis of defense and national security issues and cleareyed preparation to deter future conflicts.
+Responding to this challenge, over the past year CSBA produced an impressive volume of studies on a diverse range of topics as well as workshops and discussions with policymakers and other experts to explore and contextualize emerging issues.
+In addition, CSBA continued its well-received educational programs engaging congressional staff and defense journalists, providing them the opportunity to learn from experts and deepen their understanding of technical and policy issues.
 We also welcomed a number of new resident and non-resident staff members who continue to enhance CSBA's research capabilities and operational efficiency.